 The Europa League, formerly known as the UEFA Cup, is a continental football tournament which is reserved to domestic cup winners and clubs that finish narrowly short of the Champions League places

 UEFA Cup 1993

-Juventus added their third UEFA Cup to the trophy cabinet after a two-legged final against the German team Borussia Dortmund, winning 3-1 in Germany on 5th May (Dino and Roberto Baggio on the scoresheet) and then 3-0 at the Delle Alpi on 19th May (double from Dino Baggio and a strike from Moeller).
+Juventus were crowned UEFA Cup champions for a third time following a resounding 6-1 aggregate victory in the final against Borussia Dortmund, featuring a 3-1 success in Germany on 5 May (Dino and Roberto Baggio on the scoresheet) and then 3-0 at the delle Alpi on 19 May (double from Dino Baggio and a solitary strike from Moeller).
 This aggregate success remains a record in UEFA Cup finals.